The global skills and competency framework for the digital world

 (modified)

-Devises and implements master data management processes for specific subsets of data.
+Devises and implements data governance and master data management processes for specific subsets of data.

 Assesses the integrity of data from multiple sources.

-Provides advice on the transformation of data from one format/medium to another.
+Advises on data transformation of data between formats or media.
 Maintains and implements data handling procedures.

-Enables the availability, integrity and searchability of data through the application of formal data and metadata structures and protection measures.
+Enables data availability, integrity and searchability through formal data and metadata structures and protection measures.

 Data management: Level 5